dpospisil/encryptor/README.md

 ## Configuration

 The port where the application runs can be configured via the _encryptor.port_ system property.
+The service always runs at localhost as it provides its services unsecured.
+It is supposed to install a public HTTPS enabled proxy in front of it.

 The number of threads for processing the requests can be set with the _encryptor.threads_ system property.